-The AIR16 aggregated value is [x] compared to [x] in AIR15.
-The audit of the information for AIR15 identified that whilst the input for each site was being used in the calculation, the pumping head for each site was the same as the previous year.
-However, given that the pumping heads for each site are of a similar order (130-170m) and that the overall input from these sites is relatively constant, there would need to be a significant change in the balance of the inputs to materially affect the APH.
-Thus we consider that the APH figure is likely to remain reasonably stable unless there is a significant outage of one of the major sources.
+The AIR15 aggregated value is [ $\times$ ] compared to [ $\times$ ] in AIR14 and [ $\times$ ] in AIR13, showing a slow reduction.
+However, the audit of the information for AIR15 identified that whilst the input for each site was being used in the calculation, the pumping head for each site was the same as the previous year.
+However, given that the pumping heads for each site are of a similar order ([ $\times$ ]), overall input from these sites is relatively constant, and it would be the frictional headloss component that would be affected by changes in the flow regime, there would need to be a significant change in the balance of the inputs to materially affect the APH.
+Thus we consider that the APH figure is likely to remain reasonably reliable unless there is a significant outage of one of the major sources.

-We understand that at some point in 2014/15, NI Water installed a throttling valve (at [x]) on the main from [x] so that more flow is diverted to another part of the network.
-The impact of this seems to have raised the APH for [x], despite a reduction in flow.
+We understand that NI Water has recently installed a throttling valve ([ x ]) on the main from Dunore Point so that more flow is diverted to another part of the network.
+The impact on the pumping head (which we understand to be relatively small at around 1 metre) should be established and used when relevant in future returns.